 So how does this all tie back to translation?
 You invested in translating your website and other content, but if no one can find it, it would serve no purpose.
 Imagine French users searching for your app or website and seeing everything in English.
 Their user experience might be bad, or they might not consider your product at all.

 The importance of multilingual SEO

-When you make the switch into a new location all the rules of SEO and localization efforts apply.
+Wherever your organization expands into, all the rules of SEO and localization efforts apply.
 Translations must be finely tuned to everything from cultural beliefs to the nuance of the language to make your content both accessible and searchable in a new language.

-In order to roll out a unique international presence that resonates with a new audience, you must first conduct proper and in depth research:
+In order to roll out a unique international presence that resonates with a new audience, you must first conduct proper and in-depth research:

 - Who is your target audience?

 - What do they want to know more about, and what are their intentions for their search?

 - What has been their response to the competition’s efforts to reach them?

 Armed with this knowledge, your brand can tailor content to meet users where they already are.
 The goal is to make it easier for customers to find your content in their native language.